 For hundreds of years, Medical Astrology was used by doctors to help them answer questions about the cause of an illness, how long it might last, the best herbs or medicines to use for a cure, and when to administer those cures.
 Doctors regularly used the techniques of medical astrology even into the 1800s.
 In many ways, the practice of Medical Astrology is similar to Chinese or Ayurvedic medicine practiced today.

 Social scientists also study collective, social behavior.
-So it’s no surprise that over the years, astrologers have studied planetary cycles to help with predicting historical cycles, financial cycles and demographic trends.
+So it’s no surprise that astrologers have studied planetary cycles over the years to help predict historical cycles, financial cycles, and demographic trends.
 Such studies of collective behavior begin to merge with the second branch of astrology: Judicial Astrology.

 Judicial astrology included those astrological practices at times frowned on by the Church.
 Their argument centered around discomfort with using astrology to determine the “divine will,” which, of course, was the exclusive purview of the Church.

-Astrology also posed theological questions surrounding the dilemma between free will and fate, which were oft-debated by theologians.
+Astrology also posed theological questions surrounding the dilemma between free will and fate, which theologians often debated.
 (Before you snicker, we still have these arguments today.
-“The planets made me do it,” isn’t very far away from the infamous “Twinkie defense.”)
+“The planets made me do it” isn’t very far away from the infamous “Twinkie defense.”)

-Judicial astrology could also be divided into two branches, the collective and the individual.
+Judicial astrology can be divided further into two branches, the collective and the individual.

 What’s happening with my tribe?

 Ancient astrologers concerned themselves with the spiritual health of their tribe.
-They were tasked with determining whether or not their community as a whole, particularly as represented by its leader, was at risk for displeasing the divine order.
+Tasked with determining whether or not their community as a whole, mainly as represented by its leader, was at risk for displeasing the divine order.

 Today it’s Mundane Astrology that continues the tradition of this most ancient branch.
-The types of questions mundane astrologers strive to answer relate to politics and the dangers facing a city, country or even a corporation.
+The types of questions mundane astrologers strive to answer were related to politics and the dangers facing a city, country, or even a corporation.
 Mundane astrologers search for answers by using the chart for the founding of an entity, the birth chart of its leader, or the charts of political candidates.